Safe In-Context Reinforcement Learning

+\paragraph{Safe ICRL Benchmarks.} We evaluate our approach on three constrained environments, categorized into two complementary generalization regimes: (i) structural OOD tasks and (ii) unseen ID tasks.
+First, we use SafeDarkRoom and SafeDarkMujoco (Point and Car) to evaluate adaptation to OOD tasks with shifted goal and obstacle configurations.
+Second, we evaluate on SafeVelocity (HalfCheetah and Ant), representing the unseen ID task regime commonly used in meta-RL benchmarks.
+We discuss the difficulty gap between these two categories in Section~\ref{sec ood}.

-These are modified from DarkRoom~\citep{laskin2023incontext} and SafetyGym benchmark~\citep{ji2023safety} respectively.
-SafeDarkRoom is a grid-world setting where the agent can only perceive its own position and \textbf{lacks visibility of the goal or obstacle locations}.
-Rewards are sparse, with a positive reward obtained upon reaching the single goal in the map.
+The first two environments are modified from DarkRoom~\citep{laskin2023incontext} and SafetyGym benchmark~\citep{ji2023safety} respectively.
+SafeDarkRoom is a grid-world setting where the agent can only perceive its own position and lacks visibility of the goal or obstacle locations.
+Rewards are sparse, with a positive reward obtained upon reaching the goal in the map.
 Costs arise from multiple obstacles scattered across the environment.
 For instance, 25 obstacles in a 9$\times$9 grid map, which incur a cost of 1 each time the agent steps on one of the obstacles.
 To succeed, the agent must learn obstacle positions based on encountered cost signals, introducing additional complexity compared to goal-only environments due to the presence of multiple hazards.

-SafeDarkMujoco environment operates in continuous space with MuJoCo simulation~\citep{todorov2012mujoco} but with a setup analogous to SafeDarkRoom.
-The robot senses its internal physical states, such as velocity, acceleration, position, and rotation angle, while \textbf{all lidar inputs are turned off, preventing detection of obstacles and the goal}.
+SafeDarkMujoco operates in continuous space with MuJoCo simulation~\citep{todorov2012mujoco}, with a setup analogous to SafeDarkRoom.
+The robot senses its internal physical states, such as velocity, acceleration, position, and rotation angle, while range-based sensing (e.g., lidar) is unavailable, preventing direct detection of obstacles and the goal.